wwliao/hprc_release2_variant_calling/README.md

 ## Overview
 We used **Winnowmap (v2.03)** to align assemblies and HiFi reads to two reference genomes: **GRCh38\_no\_alt** and **CHM13v2**.
 However, for **PAV**, we used **minimap2 (v2.26)** instead of Winnowmap.
 Variants were then called using various tools.
 The table below summarizes the current status for each variant caller:

+We used **Winnowmap (v2.03)** to align assemblies and HiFi reads to two reference genomes: **GRCh38\_no\_alt** and **CHM13v2**.
+However, for **PAV**, we used **Minimap2 (v2.26)** instead of Winnowmap.
+For HiFi reads with CpG methylation information (MM and ML tags), we retained the methylation data in the aligned BAM files.

+Variants were then called using various tools.
+For structural variant (SV) callers, we relaxed the calling criteria to maximize recall by setting the following parameters (where applicable):

+- Minimum MAPQ: 5
+- Minimum read support: 3
+- Minimum SV length: 30 bp

+The table below summarizes the current status for each variant caller:

 | Caller               | GRCh38\_no\_alt | CHM13v2         |
 | ---:                 | ---:            | ---:            |